South African Christiaan Bezuidenhout wins again on home soil

 “I knew I just needed to make pars coming in and I did it and I’m really, really chuffed to be standing here as a winner.”

 Donaldson, whose last win came on the Asian Tour five years ago, had the consolation of moving from 111th to 63rd on the Race to Dubai to qualify for next week’s season-ending DP World Tour Championship.
-He won’t believe his luck, and that luck could be called upon in online casinos in South Africa, following the event.

 “I played really solid today,” Donaldson said.
 “The pins were tucked away and the greens were firmer and faster so it was hard to get close.